 In all cases, a concrete evaluation of the disqualification issue must be made.
 If it is determined that a member is disqualified, this member must not take part in the work of the committee, and a new member must be appointed.
 Failure to comply with the rules regarding disqualification may result in the assessment work being deemed invalid.

 Typically, a former primary or secondary supervisor of an applicant cannot be a member of the assessment committee.

-Co-authorship does not automatically result in incapacitation.
-The decisive factor regarding in this regard is the extent of the co-authorship, the point in time and the weight attached to the co-authored publications in the assessment procedure.
+Co-authorship does not automatically result in disqualification.
+The decisive factor in this regard is the extent of the co-authorship, the point in time and the weight attached to the co-authored publications in the assessment procedure.
 Typically, assessors who have co-published work with one or a number of applicants within the preceding five years will not be accepted.

 Tasks of chairperson and committee members

 It is the task of the chairperson to ensure that the committee prepares an assessment report which complies with the function and the requirements laid down in these guidelines.

 The chairperson of the assessment committee is responsible for the work of the assessment committee, and for meeting the stipulated deadline of submission of the assessment report.
 Upon application, the Dean may under special circumstances extend the deadline of submission.

 Each individual committee member must acquaint themselves with all material provided, so that all applicants are assessed by all committee members.